ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 How do we stop software projects from collapsing under the weight of their own code?

+Again, we can look to cars.
 As a model increases in weight, capabilities, and price, manufacturers often introduce a new low-end model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.

+A similar process happens to software.
+As a piece of software becomes more complicated and bloated, newer projects come along to fill the old niche.

+So what about making the same trade-offs in the opposite direction?

+Going back to cars: What do you get if you remove features to save weight?
+Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.
+The result is the [Lotus Elise](http://en.wikipedia.org/wiki/Lotus_Elise).
+It's not a car for everyone, but it's spectacular in its niche.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>
 <script type="text/javascript">